 - How will this be carried out?

-When writing goals, you might want to consider how meaningful and SMART objectives can impact your aim statement.
+When writing goals, you might want to consider how SMART and meaningful objectives can impact your aim statement (QI Toolbox: Objectives).

-In response to the need to increase physical activity in child care settings, Blue Earth County Community Health [Attn: Non-MDH link] formulated a strategy to address existing opportunities to form and support healthful physical activity habits in young children.
+In response to the need to increase physical activity in child care settings, Blue Earth County Public Health formulated a strategy to address existing opportunities to form and support healthful physical activity habits in young children.
 By emphasizing activity in child care and preschool settings and offering young children a wide variety of physical activity choices, adults can lay the foundation for health in childhood.

 To this end, Blue Earth County Public Health devised this aim statement:

 By February 2011, 25% of licensed child care providers in Blue Earth County will be trained in the "I am Moving, I am Learning" curriculum.

 This statement includes a specific target (25%) and a deadline (February 2011), making it easy to work toward and measure.

 - Science of Improvement: Setting Aims

 University of Minnesota School of Public Health

 - Public Health QI 101: What are We Trying to Accomplish?
 (PDF: 2.4MB / 35 pages)